jemarcelin14-star/Midterm---1/README.md

 Project Overview: The project implements a dimensional data mart using sakila, a dataset that involves the transactions of movie rentals.
-This primarily focuses on the payment transactions, and give insight on total revenue/payments per country. ##
+This primarily focuses on the payment transactions, and give insight on total revenue/payments per country.
+It also give information regarding the impact of the length of a film on a customer's impact on total revenue and payments.
+The project also showed how transaction information changed over time.

 Data Sources: I sampled my data from https://dataedo.com/kb/databases/mysql/sample-databases.
 The Sakila data was imported into MySQL by executing the SQL file in MySQL workbench.
 I used dataset given and converted the customer table into a csv.
 I obtained data for dim_films by using MongoDB atlas and creating a MongoDB cluster.